bioconda/bioconda.github.io/_sources/contributor/guidelines.rst.txt

 ~~~~~~~~
 Some recipes require small patches to get the tests to pass, for example,
 fixing hard-coded shebang lines (as described at
 :ref:`perl-or-python-not-found`).
 Other patches are more extensive.

-When
-patching a recipe, please first make an effort to fix the issue upstream and
+When patching a recipe, please first make an effort to fix the issue upstream
-document that effort in your pull request by either linking to the relevant
+and document that effort in your pull request by either linking to the relevant
 upstream PR or indicating that you have contacted the author.
 The goal is not
 to block merging your PR until upstream is fixed, but rather to make sure
 upstream authors know there's an issue that other users (including non-bioconda
 users) might be having.

 Ideally, upstream would fix the issue quickly and the
 PR could be modified, but it's fine to merge with the patches and if/when
 upstream fixes, a separate bioconda PR could be opened that pulls in those
 upstream changes.

+Complex or extensive patches done without the original authors involved have
+the risk of breaking the software.
+PRs with extensive patching may need
+additional review or discussion to make sure that only high-quality recipes are
+distributed by Bioconda.

+In all cases, you should document what the patching does and why, and how you
+tested its correctness.
+Recall that Bioconda tests are only to make sure the
+package was installed correctly, so you may need to do additional manual
+testing (and document the results) to be sure that the patch does not affect
+the functionality of the software.

 Python
 ------